Scoresby Sound: Islands

-Among the islands in the Scoresby Sound the largest is by far Milne Land and the other islands in the sound are near it.
-Milne Land has an area of 3913 km2 and is located to the west of the basin in a central position.
+Among the islands in the Scoresby Sound, the largest by far is Milne Land, with the other islands in the sound near it.
+Milne Land has an area of 3913 km2 and is located in the west-center part of the basin.
 Other islands are Storo and Sorte Island off the northwestern shore of Milne Land, Rode Island further south in Rode Fjord, Danmark Island off Milne Land's southern coast, and the Bjorne Islands off the northeastern headland of Milne Land.